az-digital/arizona-bootstrap/site/content/docs/5.1/components/accordion.md

 #### Scroll offset

-If your site has a fixed or sticky header, set the `--az-accordion-anchor-scroll-offset` CSS variable in your own site's CSS to that header's height — plus a little more, if you want some breathing room — so it doesn't cover the accordion item when a hash-linked item scrolls into view:
+If your site has a fixed or sticky header, set the `--az-scroll-margin-top` CSS variable in your own site's CSS to that header's height — plus a little more, if you want some breathing room — so it doesn't cover the accordion item when a hash-linked item scrolls into view:

 ```css
 :root {